 The new museum building, a 66,450-square-foot structure situated along the St. Petersburg waterfront, is a masterpiece in its own right.
 High-profile architect Yann Weymouth (who worked with I.M.
 Pei on the Louvre’s glass pyramid) created the design to pay homage to Dali’s free-flowing imagination.
 The structure represents the artist’s blend of classical and fantastical styles.

 The Dali Museum is located in the heart of picturesque downtown St. Pete.
 Featuring seven miles of beautifully preserved waterfront parks, this pedestrian-friendly city center has enjoyed a revival in recent years, and gleaming new skyscrapers and restaurants dot the waterfront.
-Not only are the views spectacular, but so is the food, with Beach Drive and Central Avenue offering a number of restaurants and cafes, many with al fresco dining.
+Not only are the views spectacular, but so too is the food, with Beach Drive and Central Avenue offering a number of restaurants and cafes, many with al fresco dining.

 At night, things heat up.
 Bars and restaurants come alive, and every first Friday of the month, the city hosts a big block party along Central Avenue, complete with live jazz, food, drinks and dancing in the street.
-The city is also home to many outdoor events, including the Honda Grand Prix, the Mainsail Art Show, the Festival of States parades, Gala Under the Stars and much more.
+The city is also home to many outdoor events, including the Firestone Grand Prix, the Mainsail Art Show, the Festival of States parades, Gala Under the Stars and much more.

 St. Petersburg is alive with art galleries, sidewalk cafes and many other museums, including the Museum of Fine Arts.
 Wander through the vintage shops and one-of-a-kind boutiques along Central Avenue.
 Along Beach Drive, browse art and antique galleries, plus find great dining, coffee shops and more.